 3 Ways to Get A Permit

 There are three ways to obtain a California work permit: online, mail-in, or walk-in.
-No matter which delivery method you choose, the parent must fill out an application, get it signed by their child’s school (students must be “satisfactory” as determined by the school), and submit any additional paperwork required depending on their situation (a birth certificate for first time applicants,a physician’s note for a newborn, or sexual harassment prevention training for teens).
+No matter which delivery method you choose, the parent must fill out an application, get it signed by their child’s school (students must be “satisfactory” as determined by the school), and submit any additional paperwork required depending on their situation (a birth certificate for first time applicants, a physician’s note for a newborn, or sexual harassment prevention training for teens).
 Plan in advance – the process takes time!
+Start by gathering our documents.
+The state provides a handy list of Required Documents.

 The DLSE is working to consolidate work permit services to the Van Nuys DLSE office.
 The permits are now numbered to identify the child and the computer system is centralized, preventing parents from getting denied at one office and then getting a permit at a different DLSE location.
 The wisest move is to simply mail your permit to the Van Nuys office in the first place.
 Van Nuys is also the only DLSE office that will issue permits over the counter.
 This walk-in function is not required by law though, so they could change this policy at any time.
 Don’t plan on walking the permit in!